michaela1989/Capstone_project/Data/codebook.md

-#Codebook for "affect all participants.csv"
+#Codebook for "affect.csv"

-The data in <u>"affect all participants.csv"</u> represent data emailed to me by random participants, as well as current Eastern Oregon University students seeking extra credit, following their participation in my YouTube video experiment, beginning with [Informed Consent for Emotion and Recall](https://www.youtube.com/watch?v=iphxvoAOpE4) and the completion of other videos following the initial consent.
+The data in <u>affect.csv</u> represent data emailed to me by random participants, as well as current Eastern Oregon University students seeking extra credit, following their participation in my YouTube video experiment, beginning with [Informed Consent for Emotion and Recall](https://www.youtube.com/watch?v=iphxvoAOpE4) and the completion of other videos following the initial consent.
 These data were compiled using the preprocessing.R R script and are suitable for data analysis.

 The data file includes 10 columns of information.
 There were only 3 variables however: valence, affect, and number of correct responses.